 To begin answering these fundamental questions, we want to change how descendants of an animal interpret a particular DNA sequence and analyze the consequences of such transgenerational reprogramming.

-For an introduction to our research, see talk below delivered on 11 March 2016 at a Kavli Frontiers of Science symposium.
+For an introduction to our research, see early ideas presented in the talk below delivered on 11 March 2016 at a Kavli Frontiers of Science symposium and read a refined statement in Cell Code.
 For more, click on the research tab.